-Aviation roles and responsibilities vary between various levels of government.
-Federal, state, regional and local units include the Federal Aviation Administration (FAA) of the U.S. Department of Transportation (US DOT), MnDOT's Office of Aeronautics, the Metropolitan

-Council, Metropolitan Airports Commission (which owns most of the system airports) and other airport owners/operators, such as the Cities of South St. Paul and Forest Lake.
+Aviation roles and responsibilities vary amoung various levels of government.
+Federal, state, regional and local units include the Federal Aviation Administration (FAA) of the U.S. Department of Transportation (US DOT), MnDOT's Office of Aeronautics, the Metropolitan Council, Metropolitan Airports Commission (which owns most of the system airports) and other airport owners/operators, such as the cities of South Saint Paul and Forest Lake.
 The role of the federal government in aviation is especially worth noting, as it is significantly different from the federal role in other transportation modes like transit and highways, where it is primarily the funder of facilities owned and operated by others.

-Federal Aviation Administration - a division of US DOT

-- Provides design standards for all public airports developed with federal funds - Prioritizes planning and investments funded under the Airport Improvement Program - Regulates civil aviation activities within national airspace, including navigation and air traffic control - Prepares national airports and airspace plans - Licenses pilots - Certifies aircraft - Approves airport plans and environmental mitigation programs. - Designs and administers regulations on aviation industries including unmanned aircraft systems (UASs).
+- Federal Aviation Administration a division of U.S. DOT - Provides design standards for all public airports developed with federal funds - · Prioritizes planning and investments funded under the Airport Improvement Program - Regulates civil aviation activities within national airspace, including navigation and air traffic control - · Prepares national airports and airspace plans - Licenses pilots - · Certifies aircraft - Approves airport plans and environmental mitigation programs.

-MnDOT - Office of Aeronautics

-- Plans and supports a statewide system of airports and navigational aids - Registers aircraft and licenses airports and aviation businesses - Constructs and operates airport system and infrastructure improvements including maintenance of ground-based navigation aids and weather observations systems - Manages state and federal grants for construction, improvement, maintenance and operations of public airports - Trains and educates pilots, airport personnel, aviation professionals and the public - Provides financial resources and technical assistance to local units of government for compliance with state and federal laws/rules and coordination with the Federal Aviation Administration.
+- MnDOT Office of Aeronautics - Plans and supports a statewide system of airports and navigational aids - Registers aircraft and licenses airports and aviation businesses - Constructs and operates airport system and infrastructure improvements including maintenance of ground-based navigation aids and weather observations systems - Manages state and federal grants for construction, improvement, maintenance and operations of public airports - Trains and educates pilots, airport personnel, aviation professionals and the public - Provides financial resources and technical assistance to local units of government for compliance with state and federal laws/rules and coordination with the Federal Aviation Administration.